 Vibe: For trendspotting and scenesters

-Sir Adam opened in 2017 in the first eight floors of the A’DAM Toren building, which is also occupied by music industry giants Gibson, MassiveMusic, and Sony.
+Sir Adam opened in 2017 in the first eight floors of the A’DAM Toren building, which also houses music industry giants Gibson, MassiveMusic, and Sony.
 As a nod to its location, each of the 108 rooms is equipped with a turntable, a selection of vinyl records, and a Gibson guitar.
-Rooms also have Illy espresso makers, rain showers, Bluetooth TVs, and floor-to-ceiling windows with panoramic views over the IJ-river and the city center.
-The in-house bar and restaurant are open 24 hours a day and have a riverfront terrace where DJs spin in the evening hours.
-The Sit Adam is right next to the EYE Film Museum, a 2-minute walk from the Veer Buiksloterweg Ferry Terminal, and 2 km from Dam Square.
-The cheapest nightly rates we found were around $160 USD midweek in December and January; February and March were just slightly higher at about $170, compared with rates starting around $210 per night in June and $230 during the tulip bloom in April and May.
+Rooms also have Illy espresso makers, rain showers, Bluetooth TVs, and floor-to-ceiling windows with panoramic views over the river and city center.
+The in-house bar and restaurant is open 24 hours a day and has a riverfront terrace where DJs spin in the evening hours.
+The property is right next to the EYE Film Museum, a two-minute walk from the Veer Buiksloterweg Ferry Terminal, and a short walk from Dam Square.
+Rates start at $178 per night, depending on the season.

 Vibe: Staff favorite, for the grownup backpacker

-In Museum Square, the Van Gogh Museum has the world's largest collection by the Dutch-born artist; the Rijksmuseum was the most-visited art museum in Europe in 2013 and 2014 for its impressive collection of Vermeers and Rembrandts; and the Stedelijk displays Cézanne, Picasso, Matisse and Chagall, De Kooning, Lichtenstein, and Warhol.
+In Amsterdam, it's all about the museums.The Van Gogh Museum has the world's largest collection by the Dutch-born artist, while the Rijksmuseum is famed for its its impressive collection of Vermeers and Rembrandts.
+Meanwhile, the Stedelijk displays Cézanne, Picasso, Matisse and Chagall, De Kooning, Lichtenstein, and Warhol.
+Rembrandt House Museum contains the late painter’s studio; he lived and worked in the building between 1639 and 1656.
+The Hermitage Amsterdam, the outpost of Russia's state museum, features its own a multi-million-dollar collection.

 Thanks to an elaborate network of bike lanes, cycling is the main mode of transit.
 Head to one of the city’s many bike shops, such as MacBike and Yellow Bike, to join the locals in navigating the city on two wheels.

-Amsterdam’s most popular attraction is the Anne Frank Huis.
-See the Secret Annexe, in the rear of the house, where the Franks lived before they were discovered and arrested by the Nazis, and Anne’s actual diary, on display behind glass.
+One of the city's most popular attractions is the Anne Frank House.
+Visitors will get to see the Secret Annex, in the rear of the house, where the Franks lived before they were discovered and arrested by the Nazis.
+Anne’s actual diary is also on display behind glass.
 To minimize the wait time, purchase tickets online in advance for before 3:30 p.m., when the museum opens to the public.

-The Pancake Bakery (near the Anne Frank Huis) makes enormous, paper-thin pancakes that are widely considered the best in Amsterdam.
-Try the traditional Dutch preparation, topped with syrup or powdered sugar, or a more elaborate concoction, including ice cream, bacon and cheese, or Thai curry -- all of which hit the spot after a visit to one of the city’s coffee shops.
+The Pancake Bakery (near the Anne Frank House) makes enormous, paper-thin pancakes that are widely considered the best in Amsterdam.
+Try the traditional Dutch preparation, topped with syrup or powdered sugar, or a more elaborate concoction, including ice cream, bacon and cheese, or Thai curry — all of which hit the spot after a visit to one of the city’s coffee shops.

 At De Hallen, the turn-of-the-century tram service station has been converted into a trendy complex of shops, restaurants, event spaces, and even a hotel.
 It hosts outdoor markets on weekends.